ranjeet-h/portfolio-template/README.md

 - **Contact**: How people can reach you
 - **Footer & Navigation**: Footer content and navigation links

+Alternatively, you can edit `src/data/portfolio-data.js` for a more programmatic approach.

 ### 2. Add Your Assets

 Place your images and other assets in the `public` folder: